XimeCraft/NoPnoL/README.md

 Although finding the perfect balance between these two goals remains challenging, I believe it's crucial to at least make visible what we might be sacrificing in pursuit of model accuracy.

-The name "NoPnoL" stands for "No Prejudice, No Label," reflecting our mission to showcase a world free from preconceptions and unfair categorizations.

 ## Tech Stack

 ### Backend